-If you can’t stand one more second in an airport, why not get out for some exploring?
-As long as you have a layover of 7 hours or more, heading into downtown Santiago is a perfect way to pass your time.
+If you can’t stand one more second in an airport, why not leave and explore?
+If you have a layover of 7 hours or more, heading into downtown Santiago is a perfect way to pass your time.

 Your speediest option will be to hire a taxi, which will have you downtown in about 30 minutes.
-Head to the taxi counters in the Arrivals Hall to hire either a basic taxi (black or yellow) or a tourism taxi (blue), which run on meters or pre-set rates respectively.
-Don’t hire the independent taxi drivers who wander the terminal; they are often aggressive and significantly overcharge visitors.
+Head to the taxi counters in the Arrivals Hall to hire either a basic taxi (black or yellow) or a tourism taxi (blue), which runs on meters or pre-set rates, respectively.
+Don’t hire independent taxi drivers who wander the terminal; they are often aggressive and significantly overcharge visitors.
 Buses are available to nearby metro stations, depending on the schedule and your destination.

 Once in the city center, stroll around Cerro Santa Lucia, a historic spot with great views from the tower.
-Nearby Cerro San Cristobal is perched high on a hill, offering more views of the metropolis.
-If you’re not tired of views just yet, head to Sky Costanera’s observation deck.
-Prefer a learning experience?
+Nearby, Cerro San Cristobal is perched high on a hill, offering more views of the metropolis.
+Head to Sky Costanera’s observation deck if you’re not tired of views.
+Would you prefer a learning experience?
 Visit the Museo Interactivo Mirador for hands-on science or the Museum of Memory and Human Rights.
 Patio Bellavista is a great place for shops and eateries, all in one place.
-Of course, you could skip the city altogether and opt for wine sampling at several nearby vineyards.
+Of course, you could skip the city and opt for wine sampling at several nearby vineyards.

 However you spend your time away from the airport, leave plenty of time to get back and make that next flight!

 WiFi is free and unlimited, so feel free to pass your layover browsing the internet.